TheoKoppenhoefer/simulation-tools-VT23/README.md

 - [ ] Write report
 - [ ] Code cleanup (in particular the squeezers)
 - [ ] compare solution plots
+- [ ] find out what goes wrong with the explicit solving of the index 1 problem